ESOP Basics

-You must be at least age 21, worked for Oftedal for one (1) year and earn at least 1,000 hours in a Plan Year (Jan 1–Dec 31).
-You are automatically enrolled next entry date (Jan 1 or July 1)
+You must be at least age 19, worked for Oftedal for one (1) year and earned at least 1,000 hours during your initial 12 months of employment.
+After meeting these requirements, you will be automatically enrolled in the Oftedal ESOP on the earlier of the following two entry dates: January 1 or July 1.

 The ESOP Trustee’s have sole responsibility for setting the stock value each year.